melloware/quarkus-primereact/README.md

     Please brace yourself: don't choke on that fresh cup of coffee you just got.

     Now observe the time it took to boot, and remember: that time was mostly spent to generate the tables in your database and import the initial data.

-    Next, maybe you're ready to measure how much memory this service is consuming.

 N.B.
 This implies all dependencies have been compiled to native;
 that's a whole lot of stuff: from the bytecode enhancements that Panache